jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

 | title | string | A unique identifier for the widget. |
 | value | string | The relevant information for the widget. |

-If no `value` is specified, then the `value` is returned from the widget.
+If `title` already exists and `value` is specified - SET the widget.
-If no idget with that `title` exists, it is created.
+If `title` already exists and `value` is not specified - GET the widget.
-Otherwise, the existing widget is updated.
+If `title` doesn't exist - ADD the widget.

 When adding a widget, it's also possible to set its position.